ArchitectAK/Learning-Node.js/README.md

   - Dynamic language - this means type is determined by the value , not when variabe is declared
   - JSON comes naturally with Javascript
 - Asynchrounous tasks and callbacks
+  - When you execute a task synchronously, you wait for it to finish before moving on to another task which is what causes blocking.
+  - On the other hand, when you execute tasks asynchronously, you can move on to another task without having to wait for the previous task to finish
+  - The most common way to get started with asynchronous code is to do callbacks.
+So let's take a look at [some code](.).

 ### 2. Understanding NPM: Node Package Manager